On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Introduction

 In continuous-time, we may broadly break down the class of {\tt EnKF} methods into three distinct types; distinguished by the level of fluctuation added via sampling noise needed to ensure that the {\tt EnKF} sample mean and covariance are consistent in the linear-Gaussian setting.
-The original form of the {\tt EnKF} is the so-called `vanilla' {\tt EnKF} of Evensen \cite{burgers1998analysis,evensen2009book}; and this method exhibits the most fluctuations due to sampling noise.
-The next class is the so-called `deterministic' {\tt EnKF} of Sakov and Oke \cite{sakov2008deterministic}, see also \cite{Reich2013}; which exhibits (considerably) less fluctuation.
-In the continuous-time linear-Gaussian setting this class is representative of the so-called square-root {\tt EnKF} methods \cite{tippetsqrt2003} (which differ somewhat in discrete-time).
-Finally, there has been recent interest in so-called transport-inspired {\tt EnKF} methods \cite{Reich2013,Taghvaei2016ACC}; which apart from initialisation noise/randomisation are completely deterministic and whose analysis (in the linear setting) follows that of the classical Kalman-Bucy filter (cf. \cite{Bishop/DelMoral:2016}).
-These classes do not distinguish the totality of {\tt EnKF} methodology (especially in nonlinear or non-Gaussian models); which may further consist of so-called covariance regularisation methods \cite{andersonanderson1999,houtekamer2001seq,hamill01,Mitchell2002,evensen03}, etc. However, in the linear-Gaussian setting, these three classes broadly capture the fundamentals.
-We will return to these three classes, and some regularisation methods, in the development of this article.
+The original form of the {\tt EnKF} is the so-called `vanilla' {\tt EnKF} of Evensen \cite{burgers1998analysis,evensen2009book}, see also \cite{Lange2021a}; and this method exhibits the most fluctuations due to sampling of both signal and observation noises.
+The next class is the so-called `deterministic' {\tt EnKF} of Sakov and Oke \cite{sakov2008deterministic}, see also \cite{Bergemann2012,Reich2013}; which exhibits (considerably) less fluctuation.
+In the continuous-time linear-Gaussian setting this class is representative of the so-called square-root {\tt EnKF} methods \cite{tippetsqrt2003,Lange2021b} (which differ somewhat in discrete-time, e.g. contrast \cite{sakov2008deterministic} with \cite{tippetsqrt2003}, see also \cite{Lange2021b}).
+Finally, there has been recent interest in so-called transport-inspired {\tt EnKF} methods \cite{Reich2013,Taghvaei2016ACC}; which apart from initialisation noise/randomisation are completely deterministic and whose analysis in the linear model setting follows closely that of the classical Kalman-Bucy filter, cf. \cite{Bishop/DelMoral:2016}.
+These classes do not distinguish the totality of {\tt EnKF} methodology (especially in nonlinear or non-Gaussian models); which may further consist of so-called covariance regularisation methods \cite{andersonanderson1999,houtekamer2001seq,hamill01,Mitchell2002,evensen03}, etc. However, in the linear-Gaussian case, these three classes broadly capture the fundamentals.

+As discussed later, the fully deterministic, transport-inspired {\tt EnKF} method, see \cite{Reich2013,Taghvaei2016ACC}, is a rather special case in the linear-Gaussian setting and is not studied in detail in this article where linear-Gaussian models are the focus.
+Nevertheless, we point to \cite{deWiljes2018,deWiljes2019} for certain mean-field consistency results, non-asymptotic fluctuation (e.g. finite sample size) results, and the long-time behaviour of this particular method in the case of a nonlinear signal model and linear observations.
+We also touch on this method briefly throughout; but when we refer to the general {\tt EnKF} we typically mean the so-called `vanilla' \cite{burgers1998analysis,Lange2021a} or `deterministic' \cite{sakov2008deterministic,Bergemann2012} methods (which will become clear as the article progresses).